All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

 3. Avoid dirt, bad air, and oil

-Don’t have your wood burning art displayed in an area where the air may be dirty (garages, warehouses, etc) and where your work is prone to dirt, grime, and more.
+Don’t have your wood burning art displayed in an area where the air may be dirty (garages, warehouses, etc).
 Also, do not touch your work a lot with your hands.
 Our hands are oily and any oil from our hands can build up on the wood.

-One way to really protect your work from all this is to protect it with glass.
+One way to protect your work is with glass.
 Whether that be a glass frame or some sort of glass box, it’s a great idea to keep it safe from all dirt, dust, and all that fun stuff.

 4. Seal your work